-- 34. Variations to site and development requirements - (1) In this clause -

-(2) The local government may approve an application for a development approval that does not comply with an additional site and development requirements.

-(3) An approval under subclause (2) may be unconditional or subject to any conditions the local government considers appropriate.

-(4) If the local government is of the opinion that the non-compliance with an additional site and development requirement will mean that the development is likely to adversely affect any owners or occupiers in the general locality or in an area adjoining the site of the development the local government must -

-(a) consult the affected owners or occupiers by following one or more of the provisions for advertising applications for development approval under clause 64 of the deemed provisions; and

-(b) have regard to any expressed views prior to making its determination to grant development approval under this clause.

-(5) The local government may only approve an application for development approval under this clause if the local government is satisfied that -

-(a) approval of the proposed development would be appropriate having regard to the matters that the local government is to have regard to in considering an application for development approval as set out in clause 67 of the deemed provisions; and

-(b) the non-compliance with the additional site and development requirement will not have a significant adverse effect on the occupiers or users of the development, the inhabitants of the locality or the likely future development of the locality.
+- 34. Variations to site and development requirements - (1) In this clause - additional site and development requirements means requirements set out in clauses 32 and 33. - (2) The local government may approve an application for a development approval that does not comply with an additional site and development requirements. - (3) An approval under subclause (2) may be unconditional or subject to any conditions the local government considers appropriate. - (4) If the local government is of the opinion that the non-compliance with an additional site and development requirement will mean that the development is likely to adversely affect any owners or occupiers in the general locality or in an area adjoining the site of the development the local government must - (a) consult the affected owners or occupiers by following one or more of the provisions for advertising applications for development approval under clause 64 of the deemed provisions; and - (b) have regard to any expressed views prior to making its determination to grant development approval under this clause. - (5) The local government may only approve an application for development approval under this clause if the local government is satisfied that - (a) approval of the proposed development would be appropriate having regard to the matters that the local government is to have regard to in considering an application for development approval as set out in clause 67 of the deemed provisions; and - (b) the non-compliance with the additional site and development requirement will not have a significant adverse effect on the occupiers or users of the development, the inhabitants of the locality or the likely future development of the locality.